-FINANCE CONCENTRATION (12 CREDITS)
+FINANCE CONCENTRATION (9 CREDITS)

 All managerial decisions have financial implications.
 For this reason, business executives require an in-depth understanding of financial analysis, financial management, and the interactions between business firms and financial systems.

-The MBA with a concentration in finance equips students with the conceptual knowledge and analytical tools for developing, evaluating, and recommending financial strategies in corporate and investment management settings.
+The finance concentration equips students with the conceptual knowledge and analytical tools for developing, evaluating, and recommending financial strategies in corporate and investment management settings.